Zotigh/web-page/README.md

    more knolegable if by a little about java code.
 This makes me feel even if a little acomplished.
 I look forward to continuing and hope I can learn as much as the instructer has to offer.

 * (Week 2) Learning about structures and the most efficent ways to set them up is something I really find interesting.
 This is something I know will benefit me when implimented in the future.
 This is also helping cement my mind in a more constructive manner twards commputer programming and its structure.
 I can only get better and aim to.

+* (Week 3) Beginning to learn to use DataBases this week is really a thing I know will help me in my path to becoming a compiuter developer.
+Since this is something I'm taking a liking to I know it will make me more valueable as a up and coming computer programmer if I can master it.